instructlab/dev-docs/docs/backend/api-definitions-guidelines.md

 When a project chooses to implement one or more service APIs, there are three acceptable methods for doing so, listed in order of preference:

-3. It is also acceptable for an implementation to copy the relevant API definitions to the local project repository.
-Any changes made in the central repository will need to be sync'ed by the project owners, and any new APIs added in the project will not be considered usable until they have been integrated into the central API definitions.
 1. Consume a supported language-specific package.
 The `openapi` repo will build/publish/tag consumable packages with generated code for supported languages based on standard package distribution channels for the given language.
 This is the preferred method of consumption as it avoids repository references and code duplication.
 2. For languages without a supported package, the `openapi` repo may be held as a [git submodule](https://www.git-scm.com/book/en/v2/Git-Tools-Submodules).